MicrosoftDocs/semantic-kernel-docs/semantic-kernel/samples/simplechatsummary.md

 [!INCLUDE [subheader.md](../includes/pat_medium.md)]

 The Simple Chat Summary sample allows you to see the power of [functions](/semantic-kernel/skills/skfunctions) used in a chat sample app.
 The sample highlights the [Summarize](https://aka.ms/sk/repo/summarize), [Topics](https://aka.ms/sk/repo/topics) and [Action Items](https://aka.ms/sk/repo/actionitems) functions in the [Summarize Skill](https://aka.ms/sk/repo/summarizeskill).
-Each function calls Open AI to review the information in the chat window and produces insights.
+Each function calls OpenAI to review the information in the chat window and produces insights.

 > [!IMPORTANT]
-> Each function will call Open AI which will use tokens that you will be billed for.
+> Each function will call OpenAI which will use tokens that you will be billed for.

 ### Walkthrough video
 > [!VIDEO https://aka.ms/SK-Samples-SimChat-Video]